 - Mt.
 Washington Pediatric Hospital endocrine and pulmonary practices

 - Community and regional health departments

 EpicCare Ambulatory incorporates systems and features that provide a complete ambulatory patient record and features related to clinical analytics and clinical research.
-In addition, Epic will be used for registration and scheduling at all the above locations with the exception of Johns Hopkins Bayview Medical Center, which will continue to use Meditech Registration and Scheduling.
+In addition, Epic is used for registration and scheduling at all the above locations.

-Certain specialty and niche systems will not be replaced, including systems that interface with Epic, some specialty systems, and ambulatory areas that care for both inpatients and outpatients.
-Wilmer Eye Institute, for instance, will implement Kaleidoscope the Epic application specific to ophthalmology, which facilitates the collection of specialty-specific history and examination data, at all of its outpatient clinics.
+Certain specialty and niche systems have not been replaced, including systems that interface with Epic, some specialty systems, and ambulatory areas that care for both inpatients and outpatients.
+Wilmer Eye Institute, for instance, implemented Kaleidoscope, the Epic application specific to ophthalmology, which facilitates the collection of specialty-specific history and examination data, at all of its outpatient clinics.